CUBRID/cubrid-manual/en/admin/ha.rst

 The most basic structure of CUBRID HA consists of one master node and one slave node.

 The default configuration is one master node and one slave node.
 To distribute the write load, a multi-slave node or load-distributed configuration is recommended.
 In addition, to access a specific node such as a slave node or replica node in read-only mode, configure the Read Only broker or the Preferred Host Read Only broker.
-For details about broker configuration, see `Duplexing Brokers <#admin_admin_ha_feat_broker_htm>`_.
+For details about broker configuration, see :ref:`duplexing-brokers`.

 **An Example of Node Configuration**